roytang/blog/content/post/2020/03/covid19/index.md

 - I note the strong parallels between Trump and Duterte's approaches: both held disastrous press conferences that resulted in markets crashing!

 I tell everyone that since things are unclear, just stay home as much as possible.
 I am privileged enough that I can largely follow this advice, and many of my friends work in industries where WFH is viable.
 The ones who will be disproportionally affected are the poor - the ones who can't afford not to work or have no way to work remotely.

+The mayor of Quezon City has declared a state of calamity.

 At the end of the trading day, the PSE has managed to recover a bit, closing at +1.x% up.